natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 Now search for a string inside a file using the commands:

 - `grep "<string>” <path/to/file>`
-- For example: `grep “GNU” GPL-3` prints every line containing “GNU” word.
+- For example: `grep "GNU" GPL-3` prints every line containing “GNU” word.
 - Some shells don't require the quotation marks for single-word search, so you can try `grep GNU GPL-3` as well.

 <img src="{{ site.baseurl }}/assets/images/lab1/17.png"  class="center_seventy no-invert"/>